Collin Burrell, Deputy Director

 The Air Quality Division (AQD) ensures implementation of and compliance with the District’s air quality laws.
 The division has three branches:

 The Permitting Branch reviews permit applications for new and existing sources of air pollution.
 The branch ensures permits individually and collectively do not exceed various air quality standards.

 - The Monitoring and Assessment Branch measures the quality of the outdoor air in the District and develops strategies to improve it.

 The Compliance and Enforcement Branch inspects facilities, buildings, and other sources of air pollution.
 When a violation is observed, the branch may issue a warning letter, fine, or an order, to ensure compliance with the law.

 Lead-Safe and Healthy Homes Division

-The Lead-Safe and Healthy Housing Division ensures that the housing in the District does not pose a health threat to its occupants.
+The Lead-Safe and Healthy Homes Division ensures that the housing in the District does not pose a health threat to its occupants.
 Threats are identified and mitigation is arranged through enforcement efforts and grant programs.
 The Division has two branches:

 - The Compliance and Enforcement Branch oversees the District’s lead laws (including lead certification, accreditation, and abatement requirements), and undertakes compliance monitoring and assistance as well as enforcement measures.